robert-abc/HTC2022-Sparse-DIP/README.md

 See, for instance, the Section "Generating results" from the example notebook [Here](/notebook_example.ipynb).

 ### 7.3.
-Alternative: Running with Google COLAB
+Alternative: Running with Google COLAB and example

-We created a Jupyter notebook to run the code using Google Colab, which can be found [Here](/notebook_example.ipynb) in this repository or directly in the Colab: [Link](https://colab.research.google.com/drive/1A3THOEL-haZPkHg9il36SQroA2L_3Box?usp=sharing).
+We created a Jupyter notebook to run the code using Google Colab directly: [Link](https://colab.research.google.com/drive/1A3THOEL-haZPkHg9il36SQroA2L_3Box?usp=sharing).

-There are some instructions in the notebook itself.
 Here is a general view of it, which considers that this repository is still private:

-* First, we clone the private git repository.
+* There are some instructions in the notebook itself.
-* It's not recommended to upload the files directly into the Colab with a free account because of running time limitations.
-So, the HTC (test) dataset can be uploaded to a google drive account, linking it to the Google Colab via "mount drive"
+* First, we clone the private git repository, where the code and the dataset are.
 * Google Colab will ask for a verification code and then it is possible to access Google Drive directly from the Google Colab.
 * After this, it is possible to execute the rest of the code.